c-49/honey-bear-bot/README.md

 - `/bonk @user` - Bonk a user with a random GIF
 - `/hug @user` - Hug a user with a random GIF
 - `/pet @user` - Pet a user with a random GIF
+- `/uppies @user` - Give a user uppies with a random GIF

 ### Mood Tracking Commands
 - `/mood [feeling] [note]` - Log your daily mood with an optional note